 James P. Cannon (1890-1974)

-James P. Cannon was a American revolutionary socialist who broke with the Socialist Party of America in 1919.
-He and other revolutionary socialists founded the Communist Labor Party that became the Communist Party USA.
-After the Russian civil war and the death of Lenin; Cannon became anti-Stalin and rejected the new Stalinist leaders of the Communist International.
-He was expelled from the CPUSA and founded the Communist League of America renamed Socialist Workers Party in 1938.
+James P. Cannon was a American revolutionary socialist, who broke with the Socialist Party of America in 1919.
+He and other revolutionary socialists founded the Communist Labor Party, later renamed into Communist Party USA.
+After the Russian civil war and the death of Lenin, Cannon became critical of Stalin and rejected the new Stalinist leaders of the Communist International.
+He was expelled from the CPUSA and founded the Communist League of America, renamed Socialist Workers Party in 1938.
 The anti-Stalinist communist movement in the USA was weakened by sectarian splits and conflicts.
 James P. Cannon retired from the party in the 1950’s.
-He was national chairman emeritus of the SWP when he died in Los Angeles 1974!
+He was national chairman emeritus of the SWP when he died in Los Angeles, 1974!

 Henk Sneevliet (1883-1942)

 Henk Sneevliet was a Dutch revolutionary socialist, journalist and resistance fighter.
-He joined the Dutch; Social Democratic Workers Party in 1900 and became a critic of the reformist party leadership.
-As a revolutionary socialist; Sneevliet left the SDAP to join the revolutionary Social-Democratic Party, which became the Communist Party Holland in 1918.
-As a representative of the Communist International he was also present at the founding congress of the Communist Party of China in 1921.
-Sneevliet rejected Joseph Stalin and became a critic of the Soviet-Union.
-He founded the Revolutionary Socialist Party and created the Marx-Lenin-Luxemburg-Front to fight the Germans.
+He joined the Dutch: Social Democratic Workers Party in 1900 and became a critic of the reformist party leadership.
+As a revolutionary socialist; Sneevliet left the SDAP, to join the Marxist; Social-Democratic Party, renamed Communist Party Holland in 1918.
+As a representative of the Communist International, he was also present at the founding congress of the Communist Party of China in 1921.
+Sneevliet rejected Joseph Stalin and stalinism in the USSR.
+He founded the Revolutionary Socialist Party and created the Marx-Lenin-Luxemburg-Front to fight the German invaders of the Netherlands.
 On 12 April 1942, Henk Sneevliet and seven leaders of the MLLF were executed by the German occupation forces!

 Tạ Thu Thâu (1906-1945)

 Tạ Thu Thâu was a Vietnamese revolutionary socialist, fighting against French colonialism and Japanese imperialism.
-He became leader of the Vietnamese revolutionary socialists who stood against Ho Chi Minh.
-However by rejecting both western imperialism and stalinism the Vietnamese revolutionaries were isolated.
-After world war 2,the Viet Minh eliminated all Marxist opposition to their ”Democratic” Republic of Vietnam (North Vietnam).
+He became leader of the Vietnamese revolutionary socialists who stood against the French and the (Stalinist) Communist Party of Indochina.
+However by rejecting both western imperialism and stalinism, the Vietnamese revolutionaries were isolated.
+After world war 2, the Viet Minh eliminated all Marxist opposition to their Stalinist single party state.
 Tạ Thu Thâu, Phan Văn Chánh and Phan Văn Hùm were arrested and executed by Ho Chi Minh’s henchmen.
-History has forgotten the brave members of the International Communist League in Vietnam who reject French colonialism, Japanese imperialism and Stalinist oppression!
+History has forgotten the brave members of the International Communist League in Vietnam, who reject French colonialism, Japanese imperialism and Stalinist oppression!